Eternalgratis/Vet-clinic/README.md

 ## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes files with plain SQL that can be used to recreate a database.
+In this case this is a relational database that creates the initial data structure for a vet clinic.
+It also creates a table to store animals' information, insert some data into it, and query it.

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.